MediaArea/ollistd/README.md

 We propose accelerating the implementation of lossless audiovisual formats with the following coordinated efforts:

-- coordinated registration efforts for lossless formats with the principle audiovisual standards organizations (IANA, IETF, ISO, SMPTE)
+- coordinated registration efforts for lossless formats with the principal audiovisual standards organizations (IANA, IETF, ISO, SMPTE)
 - open documentation efforts of open, lossless audiovisual formats for relevant communities
 - advocacy and promotion of open, lossless audiovisual formats to media application developers (both proprietary and open source)